 Grossglockner Ultra Trail

-The best of the best trail and mountain runners meet in the Zell am See-Kaprun region from 30 July to 1 August 2021.
+The best of the best trail and mountain runners meet in the Zell am See-Kaprun region from 29 to 31 July 2022.
 To do what?
 To run, of course.
 But they aren't running just anywhere.
 In fact, the run a route around Austria's highest-situated mountain into the fascinating world of the Hohe Tauern National Park.
 The route is 110 km long, crosses more than 6.500 altitude metres, leads past 14 glaciers and through 3 federal states and past 300 three thousand metres high peaks.
-In 2021, the Grossglockner Ultra Trail is staged for the sixth time and more than 1.000 athletes from over 40 nations are expected.
-With a selection of 3 different competitions, even including team scoring, the Grossglockner Ultra Trail is again one of the Alps' top trail running events in 2021.
+In 2022, the Grossglockner Ultra Trail is staged for the seventh time and more than 1.000 athletes from over 40 nations are expected.
+With a selection of 3 different competitions, even including team scoring, the Grossglockner Ultra Trail is again one of the Alps' top trail running events in 2022.

 Three trail running competitions